 Thirteen of the 20 members of the U.S. squad went pro, Including defenseman Ken Morrow, who, after winning the gold medal, joined the New York Islanders and won the Stanley Cup in each of his first four seasons.
 Jim Craig’s arcade buddy Sergei Makarov was one of five players from the 1980 USSR team to join the National Hockey League in the 1988-90 season.
 Makarov won the Rookie of the Year award at the age of 31, which led to the league enforcing a rule starting the following season that you had to be 26 or younger to win.

 19. There was a made-for-TV movie about the game starring Steve Guttenberg.

 The 1981 ABC film Miracle on Ice mixed actual game footage with written scenes.
 Guttenberg portrayed goalie Jim Craig, Karl Malden played Herb Brooks, and Jessica Walter—known by some today as Lucille Bluth from Arrested Development—played Herb Brooks’ wife, Patti.

 Brooks returned to lead the 2002 U.S. men's hockey team to a silver medal.
-One year later, he passed away after a car accident.
+One year later, he died in a car crash.

 An earlier version of this article ran in 2015.